In the USA, trade secrets are protected by the following:

-A party that is dissatisfied with the panel’s decision may seek a rehearing of the proceeding en banc, that is, a rehearing before all (or a substantial number) of the judges of the circuit court.
+A party that is dissatisfied with the panel’s decision may seek a rehearing of the proceeding en banc – ie, a rehearing before all (or a substantial number) of the judges of the circuit court.
 En banc hearings are typically reserved for novel questions of law or issues of exceptional importance, and are more likely to be granted if the panel decision conflicts with those of other panels or circuits.

-A decision of a regional circuit court of appeals or of the Federal Circuit may be appealed by filing a petition for certiorari with the United States Supreme Court.
-The Supreme Court has broad discretion to hear appeals, and generally grants fewer than one hundred out of the several thousands it receives annually.
+A decision of a regional circuit court of appeals or of the Federal Circuit may be appealed by filing a petition for certiorari with the United States Supreme Court, which has broad discretion to hear appeals and generally grants fewer than one hundred out of the several thousand it receives annually.

-The civil court systems in each of the states consist of trial courts, intermediate courts of appeal, and a highest court of appeal, often, but not always, called the state supreme court.
+The civil court systems in each of the states consist of trial courts, intermediate courts of appeal, and a highest court of appeal, which is often, but not always, called the state Supreme Court.
 As with the federal judicial system, the intermediate court of appeal’s decision may be appealed to the highest court of the state, which has discretion to hear the case.
 Even if a case begins in state court, an out-of-state defendant may be able to “remove” the case to federal court at the outset if federal jurisdictional requirements are met.

-Civil trade secret misappropriation claims often involve conduct that overlaps not only with the federal Economic Espionage Act but also state and federal statutes related to criminal mail and wire fraud, digital theft, or unauthorised access to protected computers.
+Civil trade secret misappropriation claims often involve conduct that overlaps not only with the federal EEA but also with state and federal statutes related to criminal mail and wire fraud, digital theft or unauthorised access to protected computers.
 Trade secret owners should consider whether to reach out to the Department of Justice or state investigative agencies in cases of suspected or known misappropriation, especially since the trade secret owner is likely to have conducted a thorough investigation and will have access to unique information regarding its own trade secrets that would not be apparent to government authorities initiating their own investigation.

 The parties may settle their civil dispute at any time.
 Depending on the jurisdiction and the judge’s individual practices, a court may require the parties to engage in one or more settlement conferences or other alternative dispute resolution (ADR) procedures prior to trial, or may offer voluntary procedures for accessing ADR resources.
 The parties may also voluntarily choose to engage in mediation, a non-binding ADR process whereby the parties and their attorneys meet with a neutral third party who is trained to facilitate settlement discussions.